 The OM3 had alot going for it though.
-With it came an increased max shutter speed of 1/2000, iso settings from 6 to 3200, and a brand new very advanced metering which included the new multi-spot system (in addition to the regular single spot), which allowed the user to take a reading in the shadows and highlights then combine them both for an ideal exposure.
-All of this was displayed in a new Viewfinder that featured LCD display and a light (helpful for night shooting) which displayed detailed information on light readings and shutter speed etc. Besides all of this new technology, there remained the greatest advantage of all; that by using a mechanical shutter the camera could be operated at all shutter speeds without the need of batteries.
+With it came an increased max shutter speed of 1/2000, iso settings from 6 to 3200, and a brand new advanced metering which included the new multi-spot system (in addition to the regular single spot), which allowed the user to take a reading in the shadows and highlights then combine them both for an ideal exposure.
+All of this was displayed in a new Viewfinder that featured a LCD display and a light (helpful for night shooting) which displayed detailed information on light readings and shutter speed etc. Besides all of this new technology, there remained the greatest advantage of all; that by using a mechanical shutter the camera could be operated at all shutter speeds without the need of batteries.

-At the end of the day, It’s all about how good the camera is to use, and the OM3 carries on and in some ways improves the biggest advantages of the OM’s that proceeded it.
-This includes the gloriously large and bright viewfinder, compact body and user friendly function, attractive finish, looks, and construction, and the ability to use some of the greatest lenses ever created.
+Getting hung up on the technicalities of these cameras can be pointless though.
+At the end of the day it’s about how the camera performs, and the OM3 continues or in some ways improves the biggest advantages of the OM’s that proceeded it.
+This includes the gloriously large and bright viewfinder, compact body and user friendly function, attractive finish,design and construction, and the ability to use some of the greatest lenses ever created.

 I have quite a few cameras now, and the OM3 is already among my all time favourites.
 However, I have to say that as good as it is, I think they’re overpriced, especially as a user camera.
 I’d actually have a hard time justifying paying even half of the current market price for one of these.
 If you’re just looking for something to get into the wonderful OM system, there are better options available to you such as the OM1 or OM2.
 But, if you’re like me and find one for a fraction of the market value, snap it up and use it!